About Us: What to Expect

 Where do I park?

 We have a large parking lot directly behind the church.
 Enter it from either 103rd or from Peoria Ave.
-There are plenty of handicapped spots near the church double red double doors.
+There are plenty of handicapped spots near the church double red doors.

 What will happen when I walk into church?